Go Back

 • 3 medium cinnamon sticks

-• 1 peel of medium orange wide strips, no white pith
+• Peel of 1 medium orange wide strips, no white pith if possible

 • 1 bay leaf